ha5dzs/volciclab-utilities/server_setup.md

 SMB1 disabled -- no workgroup available
 ```

 Make sure that usere `volciclab` is allowed to do all things samba.
 IMPORTANT: never EVER EVER leave the `a` out from `-aG`.
 It stands for APPEND.
-IF you leave it out, the user will be made to be member of only one group.
+If you leave it out, the user will be made to be member of only one group.
 If that user is the only user and is you, you essentially locked yourself out of the system.

 ```bash
 $ sudo usermod -aG sambashare volciclab